NYC Restaurant Week

 Pizza, Italian, Pasta Shop

-A few months ago I added Barano to my list and I am extremely excited to visit.
-I have swooned over their menu for months now and yelpers have had only good things to say about this place.
+A few months ago, I added Barano to my list and am extremely excited to visit.
+I have swooned over their menu for months, and yelpers have only had good things to say about this place.
 All I can say is I can’t wait.

 Brunch